A New Year, A New Start

 Along with Board members, we also have a number of Lyme advocates that attend our meetings to keep them in the loop as they help with initiatives.
 We could also use more advocates.

 Please reach out to me if you are interested in learning more about being on the Board OR if you would like to help out with advocacy efforts.
-We presently have someone building us a website but we need financial assistance for this to come to fruition so fundraising ideas are needed.
+We are presently working on a website but we need financial assistance for this to come to fruition so fundraising ideas are needed.
 As well, we will be commencing our awareness building initiatives for early next year very soon and could use help in this regard.

 If you are unable to commit to time, perhaps you can commit to a donation OR helping to get the word out that we need financial assistance to get things moving forward.
 If you know of anyone that might be interested in helping us out financially, please feel free to connect us.
-Unfortunately, we cannot provide tax receipts at this time; however, depending upon the amount received, we may be able to arrange for one.
+Unfortunately, we cannot provide tax receipts at this time as we are not a registered charity (working on it).

 We are not asking for a lot of time or effort, just what you feel like you can give.
-We understand that everyone is busy, but Nova Scotia has one of the highest rates of Lyme in the country and other tick-borne diseases, like Anaplasmosis, are steadily increasing in the province.
+We understand that everyone is busy, but Nova Scotia has the highest rate of Lyme in the country and other tick-borne diseases, like Anaplasmosis, are steadily increasing as well in this province.

 We need to do more to help educate the general public and health care providers.

 Interested?
-You can respond to this post or find me on Google.
+You can respond to this post or find me on social media.

 Diagnosed Anaplasmosis Cases Are Rising